muthupandibe/Mini_Project_03/README.md

 ## 1. Project Overview

-**Marketing Campaign Performance Prediction** is an end-to-end Machine Learning project in the **Marketing Analytics** domain.

-The project analyzes campaign data from **Nykaa, Purplle, and Tira** to understand campaign performance and build predictive models for:
+This project uses Machine Learning to analyze marketing campaign data from **Nykaa, Purplle, and Tira**.

+The project has two main goals:

-- **Revenue Prediction** — Regression
+- **Revenue Prediction** using Regression
-- **Profit/Loss Prediction** — Binary Classification
+- **Profit/Loss Prediction** using Classification

-The project includes data collection, preprocessing, EDA, feature engineering, model building, **GridSearchCV hyperparameter tuning**, model evaluation, feature-importance analysis, business insights, and Streamlit deployment.
+The project includes data cleaning, EDA, feature engineering, model building, GridSearchCV tuning, evaluation, business insights, and Streamlit deployment.

 ---

 ## 2. Business Problem

-Marketing campaigns generate data such as impressions, clicks, leads, conversions, acquisition cost, revenue, ROI, customer segment, campaign type, and marketing channels.
+Marketing campaigns generate data such as:

+- Impressions
+- Clicks
+- Leads
+- Conversions
+- Acquisition Cost
+- Revenue
+- ROI
+- Customer Segment
+- Campaign Type
+- Marketing Channels

-The business needs a data-driven solution to estimate expected campaign revenue and identify whether a campaign is likely to be profitable or loss-making.
+The aim is to use this data to understand campaign performance, predict revenue, and identify whether a campaign is likely to be profitable or loss-making.

 ---

-## 3. Objectives
+## 3. Project Objectives

-1. Combine campaign data from Nykaa, Purplle, and Tira.
+1. Combine data from Nykaa, Purplle, and Tira.
-2. Clean and preprocess the raw campaign data.
+2. Clean and preprocess the data.
-3. Handle missing values and duplicate records.
+3. Handle missing values and duplicates.
-4. Correct data types, including the `Date` column.
-5. Perform Exploratory Data Analysis (EDA).
+4. Perform Exploratory Data Analysis (EDA).
-6. Transform the multi-valued `Channel_Used` feature.
+5. Process the `Channel_Used` feature.
-7. Create the binary `Profit_Flag` target.
+6. Create the `Profit_Flag` target.
-8. Build regression models for Revenue prediction.
+7. Build Revenue prediction models.
-9. Build classification models for Profit/Loss prediction.
+8. Build Profit/Loss classification models.
-10. Apply **GridSearchCV** for hyperparameter tuning.
+9. Use GridSearchCV for hyperparameter tuning.
-11. Compare base and tuned model performance.
-12. Evaluate the final models using appropriate metrics.
+10. Evaluate and compare the models.
-13. Generate feature-importance and business insights.
+11. Generate business insights.
-14. Deploy the prediction system using Streamlit.
+12. Deploy the project using Streamlit.

 ---

-# 4. Project Workflow
+## 4. Project Workflow

 ```text
 Raw CSV Files